 So now, we either need to put the afdak somewhere else, which would mean moving the sliding door (not really possible)… Or get written permission from our neighbour to build the afdak off the side as planned, leaving only a 2m gap before the boundary fence (the legal requirement for the area is 5m).

 Our construction manager had these drawings and had met with us several times.
 We’d also loosely pegged things out on our last visit and physically walked it with him.

 How this managed to go so wrong is beyond me, but here we are.
 Sigh.
 We can’t change what’s already happened, so we need to accept it and adapt!
 We’re holding thumbs that our neighbour will give us written permission.
 Once we’re able to track down the contact details for who owns the land next to us.

 That’s Not Even All

-We’re also still waiting for the wendy to be treated – it was meant to have been done the day it was erected, but our construction manager decided he’d rather do it.
+We’re also still waiting for the cabin to be treated – it was meant to have been done the day it was erected by the people who erected it, but our construction manager decided he’d rather do it.